 The first acceptance of how to implement a true perimeter security solution lies with the acknowledgement that at 4 am, on a rainy, dark morning - all responsibility of protecting the area lies with the person tasked with maintaining control over the area of responsibility.
 Be it patrolling, scanning the perimeter with night goggles or behind an array of screens in a control room, this task is only as good as its weakest link.

 When multiple, simultaneous, potentially catastrophic events trigger the systems, the last thing the operator wants is complexity.

 Yesterday’s traditional VMS/COP/PSIM systems normally fail for three simple reasons when things get hot:

 - a lack of true one-to-one sensor control to fully automate the initial system response

-Complex interfaces leads to systems being ignored or overlooked.
-Semi-manual control takes focus away from the response and the rate of nuisance and false alarms eats away at both confidence and vigilance.
+Complex interfaces lead to systems being ignored or overlooked.
+Semi-manual control takes focus away from the response and the rate of nuisance, and false alarms eat away at both confidence and vigilance.